-4. City Plan
+3. City Plan and Corporate Plan

-The City Plan was launched in June 2013, setting out a journey to transform the city over the next ten years with a clear sense of purpose and a strong economic rationale.
-Key to the future prosperity of the city is creating jobs, developing a thriving economy, and identifying and preventing the need for acute services through early intervention.
+The City Plan was launched in June 2013 and updated in 2019, set out a journey to transform the city over the next ten years with a clear sense of purpose and a strong economic rationale.
+Key to the future prosperity of the city was creating jobs, developing a thriving economy, and identifying and preventing the need for acute services through early intervention.
 The Council, as a community leader, place-shaper, and a key provider and commissioner of services, has made this vision central to prioritisation, investment, and business planning.

-The City Plan shows how working in partnership the Council is able to grasp 'once in a generation' opportunities, such as the creation of the renewable industry and being awarded UK City of Culture.
-Through the City Plan, the Council and partners have set out a clear and long term vision for the city that will create thousands of jobs and create a strong and sustainable economic future.
+The City Plan shows how working in partnership the Council grasped the 'once in a generation' opportunities, such as the creation of the renewable industry and being awarded UK City of Culture.
+Through the City Plan, the Council and partners set out a clear and long term vision and for the city to create thousands of jobs and create a strong and sustainable economic future.

-The City Plan has three main themes:
+The City Plan's main themes were: